 Autistic people are often at a disadvantage at schools due to the inaccessibility of the environment and their support needs being unmet.
 During the COVID-19 lockdown, online education also proved to be inaccessible for a majority of autistic learners.
 It highlighted the need to develop ICT inclusive education across Europe.

-DiGiTool will train up to 90 professionals in the area of education, trying to cover as many primary and secondary schools as possible in each participating country.
+DiGiTool trained up to 90 professionals in the area of education, trying to cover as many primary and secondary schools as possible in each participating country.

 - Increased awareness in general across Europe about the need for the investment in inclusive ICT literacy

-- Increasing the awareness of the educational community about the need for capacity building in terms of inclusive ICT in education
+- Increased the awareness of the educational community about the need for capacity building in terms of inclusive ICT in education

-- Increased awareness of organizations in the area of disability to promote ICT literacy
+- Increased awareness of organisations in the area of disability to promote ICT literacy

-- Increase in the number of schools trained to work with autistic students and a range of ICT resources that the project will generate
+- Increased the number of schools trained to work with autistic students and a range of ICT resources that the project will generate

 - Impact at the level of public policies